Some new perspectives on d-orthogonal polynomials: Modification of the recurrence coefficients

-Now the left product of a form by polynomial gives the second equality. \end{proof}
+Now the left product of a form by polynomial completes the justification. \end{proof}

-When $r=0$, our results (both formulas in (\ref{P9})) reduce again to the classical result of Maroni, i.e., $u_{n}^{\left( 1\right) }=\left( xu_{n+1}\right) u_{0}^{-1}$ \cite[(1.9)]{Maronid}.
-In addition, the proof of some formulas in \cite{Sadek1} become quite easily.
-For example, we can apply Stieltjes function to the first and last term of (\ref{P9}), and using properties listed in lemma \ref{T3}, to obtain
+When $r=0$, our results (both formulas (\ref{P8}-\ref{P9}) reduce again to the classical result of Maroni, i.e. $u_{n}^{\left( 1\right) }=\left( xu_{n+1}\right) u_{0}^{-1}$ \cite[(1.9)]{Maronid}.
+Furthermore, some formulas corresponding to the Stieltjes function could be readily termed out from the latter Proposition.